 - Inria Senior Research Scientist (Sep.
 2012 - Aug.
 2017)

 - Head of Taran (formerly Cairn) project-team of Inria/Irisa

 - Former Head of Architecture Department of Irisa (2010 - 2019)

 - Main address: Campus de Beaulieu - F35042 Rennes, France

 I am a Professor at the University of Rennes holding the Inria Research Chair on Energy-Efficient Computing Systems.
-I am leading the Cairn team common to Inria (French research institute dedicated to computational sciences) and IRISA Laboratory.
+I am leading the Taran team common to Inria (French National Institute for Research in Digital Science and Technology) and IRISA Laboratory.
 Until 2019, I was also the head of the “Computer Architecture” department of IRISA.
 From 2012 to 2017, I was on secondment at INRIA as a Senior Research Director.
-My research interests are in the area of computer architectures, embedded systems and signal processing, with a focus on system-level design, energy-efficiency, reconfigurable systems, hardware acceleration, approximate computing, fault tolerance, and power management of energy harvesting sensor networks.
-I authored or co-authored more than 250 journal or conference papers, hold 6 patents, and served in the technical committees of several international IEEE/ACM/IFIP conferences, among which DATE, ICCAD, FPL, ENSSys, SBCCI, VLSI-SoC, Reconfig, NewCAS, VTC, ISCAS, ISQED.
+My research interests are in the area of computer architectures, computer arithmetic, embedded systems and signal processing, with a focus on system-level design, energy-efficient hardware accelerators (especially for machine learning and data mining), approximate computing (reduced-precision arithmetic, numerical accuracy analysis), and fault tolerance.
+I previously also worked on power management of energy harvesting sensor networks, signal processing for communications systems and low power wireless (body) sensor networks.
+I authored or co-authored more than 300 journal or conference papers, hold 6 patents, and served in the technical committees of several international IEEE/ACM/IFIP conferences, including DATE, ICCAD, FPL.
+I am currently serving in the DATE Executive Committee.

 Research reports of the group